fastlater/opendata-us-nij-rtcfc/README.md

 This repository provides access to an [open data](#odps) packaged and [cloud queryable](#cloud) versions of the calls-for-service (CFS) datasets and related resources underlying the [National Institute of Justice Real-Time Crime Forecasting Challenge](http://nij.gov/funding/Pages/fy16-crime-forecasting-challenge.aspx).
 The NIJ Challenge, offering up to $1.2 million dollars in price, seeks to harness the advances in ​data science to address the challenges of crime and justice.
 It is open to open to individuals and businesses and runs from September 2016 to February 2017.

 Note that we are not participating in the Challenge.
-Out objective is to support the initiative and promote our vision of better data for a better world.
+Our objective is to support the initiative and promote our vision of better data for a better world.

 *The current version of the Portkand CFS dataset covers the March 2012 to September 2016 period.*